gobengo/streamhub-backbone/README.md

         el: document.getElementById("example")
     })});

+# TODO

+* Organize Activity and Content.
+Presumably there will eventually be distinct Backbone Collections for both.
+First priorities will probably be on Content display, likes, images, timestamps.
+* Enable interaction
+* Make sure tweets display according to the Twitter display requirements ** An alternative view that uses Blackberry Pie, if you want to explode your browser with hundreds of iframe loads

 # Constructor

 The module can be used with `new` to construct a Hub for Streams to play in.
 It accepts these parameters: